koyel-cy/Bike-Sales-Dashboard/README.md

 # Interactive Bike Purchase Analysis Dashboard

-This project involves crafting an intuitive dashboard with interactive filtering options based on marital status, region, and education levels.
  The dataset employed contains information about individuals and their bike-purchasing tendencies, factoring in variables like income, commute distance, and age.
 The overarching objective is to unveil correlations and patterns that steer bike purchase decisions.

 ## Dashboard Creation: